The Hypertext Bibliography Project at MIT also includes listings of my FOCS papers.

 The FOCS and Positano versions of this paper merged my results on a dynamic program used for RNA secondary structure prediction, with Raffaele's on sequence comparison.
 The Bethesda talk and the TR version both used the longer title "Speeding up dynamic programming with application to the computation of RNA structure", and included only the RNA result, which used a mild convexity assumption on certain costs to save two orders of magnitude in total time.
 This work incited a boom in computational biology within the theory community that is still going strong.
 But the RNA results were quickly improved by a log factor [Aggarwal et al. at the same FOCS] and never made it into a journal paper.

-Uses quadtrees to construct triangulations with extra Steiner vertices added to the original input.
-Triangulates planar point sets and polygons, with all angles bounded away from zero, using a number of triangles within a constant of optimal.
-Triangulates planar point sets with all angles non-obtuse, using linearly many triangles.
-Triangulates higher dimensional point sets with no small solid angles and a number of simplices within a constant of optimal.
-Augments any higher dimensional point set so the Delaunay triangulation has linear complexity.
+In the same paper we also use quadtrees to triangulate planar point sets so that all angles are non-obtuse, using linearly many triangles, and to triangulate higher dimensional point sets with no small solid angles and a number of simplices within a constant of optimal.
+Also, we can augment any higher dimensional point set so the Delaunay triangulation has linear complexity.

 Uses Dobkin-Kirkpatrick hierarchies to perform linear programming queries in the intersection of several convex polyhedra.
 By maintaining a collection of halfspaces as several subsets, represented by polyhedra, this leads to algorithms for a dynamic linear program in which updates change the set of constraints.
 The fully dynamic results have largely been subsumed by Agarwal and Matoušek, but this paper also includes polylog time results for semi-online problems, and uses them to give a fast randomized algorithm for the planar 2-center problem (later improved by various authors, most recently in "Faster Construction of Planar Two-Centers", which re-uses the data structures described here).